-The beautifully constructed Union Station located in Oklahoma City, is a historical building worth preserving as it is listed on the National Register of Historic Places.
+The beautifully constructed Union Station located in Oklahoma City is a historical building listed on the National Register of Historic Places.
 Due to its historical significance the 55,000 square foot building is set to become a museum.
-Unfortunately the building was moving causing cracks and damages.
+Unfortunately, the building was moving causing cracks and damages.
 The safety of this building was in jeopardy and that worried the building owners.

-On a mission to preserve this building, Oklahoma City, hired engineers to inspect the cause of the damages occurring.
-Upon inspection it was discovered the pipe was leaking.
-The pipe leak was so intense it caused the soil in the ground to separate.
-The erosion caused Union Station to be slightly displaced.
-The detrimental pipeline was compromising the structural integrity of the building.
-The engineers also noticed the fragile state of the building and advised it not be vigorous renovations with a lot of vibrations.
-The sewer pipe system consisted of pipes 8” in diameter and more than half of that consisted of blockages making cleaning them a very difficult challenge.
+On a mission to preserve this building, Oklahoma City hired engineers to inspect the cause of the damages occurring.
+Upon inspection it was discovered the pipes were leaking.
+The pipe leak was so intense it caused the soil in the ground to separate and the resulting erosion caused Union Station to be slightly displaced.
+The faulty pipeline was compromising the structural integrity of the building.
+The engineers also noticed the fragile state of the building and advised it not undergo vigorous renovations with a lot of vibration.
+The sewer pipe system consisted of pipes 8” in diameter, and more than half were impacted by blockages making cleaning them a very difficult challenge.

-After a lot of deliberations, Union Station concluded the best solution for their frail sewer line was trenchless pipe lining.
-After consulting many professional pipelining companies they heard virtually the same answer: Rehabilitating such damaged pipelines is IMPOSSIBLE.
+After significant deliberations, Union Station concluded the best solution for their frail sewer line was trenchless pipe lining.
+After consulting many professional pipelining companies, they heard virtually the same answer: Rehabilitating such damaged pipelines is IMPOSSIBLE.

 HTPLD then installed the epoxy pipe lining into the brittle pipes.
-The patented process , where an epoxy saturated liner is pulled into a damaged pipe system.
+The process involves an epoxy saturated liner that is pulled into a damaged pipe system.
 The epoxy pipe liner was put into the sewer lines, which then cured.
-This creates a pipe-within a-pipe liner in the host pipes.
+This creates a pipe-within a-pipe inside the existing host pipes.
 While the liner is restoring the pipe, it also is increasing the lifeline of it as well.